mo-krauti/software-notes/Software Notes/Languages/Java/Maven.md

-# java maven project example
+This is a java maven project example

 See the example `pom.xml`.